Harrow Council Is Moving To Data-Led Enforcement

 Harrow Property Licensing Schemes

 Got questions about licensing schemes in Harrow?
 We’re here to help.
-This free guide will provide you with the key details regarding what licensing requirements are necessary in Ealing and how to apply for a licence.
+This free guide will provide you with the key details regarding what licensing requirements are necessary in Harrow and how to apply for a licence.

 Is manual compliance causing a headache for your agency?
 At Kamma, we specialise in automating licensing compliance for agents across the UK.
 If you need any assistance in getting your property portfolio compliant, find out how we can help letting agents here.